sidharthkathpal/espnet/egs2/tedx_spanish/asr1/COMPILED_INSTRUCTIONS.md

 - Data Preparation Phase:
   - For splitting the data we created the data_transcript.py file which splits our data into train/dev/test
   - We updated the data.sh file to incoporate these splits work on that basis
+- Code for replicating the results:
+  - IPYNB file location -
   - We also include the jupyter notebook needed to run the results we have just shared in the above .md files